Breakfast Quick Breads and Pastries to Help You Start Your Day Deliciously

 Morning Glory Muffins

 We've all met muffins that are actually cupcakes disguised as breakfast.
 These are not that kind of muffin.
-This is an everything-but-the-kitchen-sink recipe in the best possible way, the hearty, generously sized muffins burst with grated apples, carrot, and coconut; golden raisins; and—in place of more traditional walnuts—pepitas.
+This is an everything-but-the-kitchen-sink recipe in the best possible way, the hearty, generously sized muffins burst with grated apples, carrot, and coconut; golden raisins; and pepitas, which we use in place of more traditional walnuts.
 That means fewer allergy concerns.
 Bake-sale volunteers, victory is yours!

 Bourekas, or flaky little parcels stuffed with savory fillings, originated in Turkey, but are now a morning nosh in kitchens and cafés all over the Middle East.
-In our version, store-bought puff pastry speeds things up, as do leftover baked or mashed potatoes, if you have them.
+In our version, store-bought puff pastry speeds things up, as do leftover baked or mashed potatoes.
 Assemble and freeze these ahead of time, then give them a quick egg wash and a scattering of nigella seeds before baking.
 Black sesame seeds are fine in a pinch, but we highly recommend seeking out the more intense-tasting real deal.

 Blueberry "Toaster" Pastries